Anne Lacsamana, chair

 401S Seminar: Theories of Sexuality.

 Analysis of contemporary theories of sexual development, identity and practice through a feminist/critical theory lens.
 Topics include theories of gender and sexuality, constructions and practices of masculinity and femininity, historical, geographical and cultural constructions of heterosexuality and homosexuality, lesbian/gay/bi/trans sexuality and gender identity, sexual objectification and commodification, reproduction, sexual politics, sexual/social violence and resistance and sexuality as mitigated by codes of race, class, gender and age.
-Prerequisite, two courses in women’s studies or consent of instructor.
+Prerequisite, one course in women’s studies or consent of instructor.
 Maximum enrollment, 12.
-Adair.
+Jones, Cara.

 405F Seminar: Black Feminist Thought.